radianttap/HTML2PDFRenderer/README.md

 This library uses [UIPrintPageRenderer](https://developer.apple.com/documentation/uikit/uiprintpagerenderer) class, thus what you are actually doing is **printing**.

-Hence the PDF will look like the same as if you have done print in the Safari.
+Hence the PDF will look the same as if you have printed from Safari.

 ## License